El-Daro/valve-source-tools/docs/examples/advanced.md

 This tool generates new `visgroups` for entities that were added from `.lmp`, edited from `.lmp` and added, removed or modified from Stripper's `.cfg`.

 - Pass `-Demo` parameter to the `Map-Merger` function to simulate removal of the entities.
 Entities that were supposed to be removed by Stripper's `filter:` directive will instead be placed in their own hidden `visgroup`.
-	- **NOTE**: *This only affects entity's visibility in Hammer.*
+	- **NOTE**: *This only affects entity's visibility in Hammer.
+Entities themselves will still remain in the map.*

 ### Usage examples

-Although examples, provided in the [simple](simple.md) are enough for the tasks you face, there is more you can do with this tool.
+Although examples provided in the [simple](simple.md) section are enough for the tasks you face, there is more you can do with this tool.
 Explore possible scenarios below.

-If you wish to modify the data inside, you may do so before or after merging them.
+If you wish to modify the data inside, you may do so before or after merging the inputs.
 But first, let's take a look at how it is represented internally:

 ```powershell
 $vmfFile = Import-Vmf -Path ".\c5m3_cemetery_d.vmf"